guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 Notice that we instantiated a new `bcfg` variable and initialized with a literal, just like initializing a map.
 The keys of the map correspond the jason struct stags, these struct tags are defined in individual `Processor` components.
 (The above components are defined in the backend package, go file names prefixed with 'p_'.

-See the [Backends Documentation](https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending) page for more details
+See the [Backends Documentation](https://github.com/flashmob/go-guerrilla/wiki/Backends,-configuring-and-extending) for more information.

 ####  Backend Configuration